-What will Meghan Markle wear for her wedding?
+The unspoken royal wedding gown dress code

 These are external links and will open in a new window

-With less than a week to go until the wedding of Prince Harry and Meghan Markle, the biggest fashion moment of the year remains a secret.
+With only hours to go until the wedding of Prince Harry and Meghan Markle, the biggest fashion moment of the year remains a secret.

 The secret is: Meghan's wedding dress.